 Safety course discounts of up to 20% are available and extras like pet coverage, trip interruption coverage and hurricane haul-out coverage are included at no extra charge with premium packages.

 Insurance is the transfer of risk from an individual to a pool.
-In effect, everyone who is insured pays for losses whether that loss is his own or someone else’s loss.
+In effect, everyone who is insured pays for losses whether that loss is their own or someone else’s.
 The idea is that only a certain percentage of insured parties will have a loss within a given time frame.
 This is called frequency.

-Over time, insurers also learn the average cost of losses, also referred to as severity.
-Combined with individual rating factors like claims history or accident history, insurers determine a premium to charge for the coverage on your boat insurance policy.
+Over time, insurers also learn the average cost of losses, referred to as severity.
+Combined with individual rating factors like claims history or accident history, insurers determine a premium to charge for insurance for boat types and uses.

 The insured value also plays a role.
 A 16-foot pontoon boat will have a lower insured value than a 75-foot cabin cruiser, which affects premiums.

-If you have a covered claim, your boat insurance comes to the rescue and can cover damage to your boat, damage to the property of others, and personal liability due to boating activities.
+If you have a covered claim, your boat insurance comes to the rescue and can cover damage to your boat, damage to the property of others and personal liability for accidents resulting from boating activities.

 What Does Boat Insurance Cover?

 Sometimes boats bump into things.
-Collision coverage provides protection for your boat and can pay toward the cost of repair or replacement.
+Collision coverage protects your boat and can pay toward the cost of repair or replacement.
 Be aware that not all policies provide coverage to clean up wreckage or sunken boats.
 Often, this is an add-on coverage for your policy, called a rider.

 Boats can be damaged in other ways, and sometimes, boats disappear altogether.
-Your comprehensive coverage provides protection for theft, vandalism and other risks that can damage your boat.
+Your comprehensive coverage provides protection against theft, vandalism and other risks that can damage your boat.

 Your boat insurance policy provides coverage for injuries you may cause to others and can cover medical bills, lost income, pain and suffering and the cost of your legal defense.
-Bodily injury liability coverage does not cover your own boating-related injuries, however.
-Most marinas require $300,000 up to $1,000,000 in liability coverage.
+Bodily injury liability coverage does not cover your own boating-related injuries.
+Most marinas require $300,000 up to $1 million in liability coverage.

-Several additional coverages may be available depending on the insurer you choose.
-Some insurers may offer some of these coverages as part of a standard policy or package and in other cases, these coverages may be add-ons – or not available at all.
+Several additional types of coverage may be available depending on the insurer you choose.
+Some insurers may offer some of this coverage as part of a standard policy or package, and in other cases, the coverage may be add-ons — or not available at all.